-We can help you determine which of the following business insurance products helps put your business in the best position for success in Massachusetts and beyond.
+We can help you determine which of the following business insurance products helps put your business in the best position for success.

 Massachusetts businesses are regularly exposed to a variety of potential perils.
 Just a few of the risks that businesses face include potential property damage, inventory losses, interruptions in daily operations, and liability lawsuits.
-Business insurance policies can help businesses from Pittsfield, MA to Boston, MA protect themselves from many of the perils they face.
+Business insurance policies can help businesses protect themselves from many of the perils they face.